 What can I do if my application fails?

 You are advised to take up any issue with the local authority first.
-If a licence holder is refused an application to alter a condition they may appeal to the Local Magistrates's Court.
-The appeal must be made within 28 days of the written notification of the refusal and a notice of appeal must be service on the local district council.
+If a licence holder is refused an application to alter a condition they may appeal to the Local Magistrates' Court.
+The appeal must be made within 28 days of the written notification of the refusal and a notice of appeal must be served on the local district council.